Hobbit192/Reactor/README.md

 ```
 where N is the number of neutrons represented, functioning as a scaling factor for the heating.
 In order to estimate this, it is necessary to know how many neutrons are undergoing fission in the reactor per second, which is approximately $10^{20}$[^8].
 Assuming that in our reactor, roughly 100 neutrons are present per second, the scaling factor $N$ is $10^{18}$.
 This equation assumes 100% efficient energy transfer from kinetic energy of the neutron to thermal energy in the coolant.

 A larger portion of the energy released by neutron capture is the gamma emission which results from the de-excitation of the nuclues after capturing a neutron.
 For light water, the hydrogen becomes deuterium and releases a $2.2 \ MeV$ gamma ray.
-The energy of this gamma ray is transferred to the water through three processes: the ejection of electrons from water molecules (the photoelectric effect), Compton scattering, in which he gamma ray transfers part of its energy to electrons in the water, which further ionize and excite other molecules, and pair production.
+The energy of this gamma ray is transferred to the water through three processes: the ejection of electrons from water molecules (the photoelectric effect), Compton scattering - in which the gamma ray transfers part of its energy to electrons in the water, which further ionize and excite other molecules - and pair production.
 In the simulation, the energy is simply all transferred as heat energy to the water.

 The energy transferred by **moderation of fast neutrons** follows a different process.
 The number of collisions required to moderate a neutron at $2 MeV$ energy can be estimated using the **logarithmic energy decrement**.
 To do this we define a parameter $\xi$, which is equal to the average decrease in the neutron's $ln(E)$ per collision.
 For hydrogen, $\xi \approx 1$, so the number of collisions is:
 ```math